vectorgrp/sil-kit/docs/configuration/includes-configuration.rst

    * - Property Name
      - Description
+   * - SearchPathHints
+     - A list of paths that are used to search for included configuration files.
-   * - <relative/path/to/included.yaml>
+   * - Files
-     - Path to the participant configuration file to be included relative to including participant configuration file.
+     - A list of configuration files to be included.